deekoder/doctest/post2.md

 decided to use links alone is because we really liked decoupling documents from the document server.
 We had pretty good documentation in github so we really wanted to maintain a single copy of md files that needed to be aggregated and presented to our users.

-<screenshots> Category + Document to link to a category here.
+screenshot : Category + Document to link to a category here.

 ## Platformization
 To make it a real platform, we need to add an admin user persona that is able to easily create categories and documents